saltylighter1828/ai-observability-lab/README.md

   - itself
   - node-exporter
   - cAdvisor
+- Removed old external scrape targets that were no longer relevant
 - Used the Prometheus targets page and API to verify scrape health
 - Learned the difference between:
   - browser access via `localhost:<port>`